Johns Hopkins University faculty who have taught affiliated courses, engaged in joint research, or served in an advisory capacity

 "Stable democracies require a moderate level of peaceful citizen participation between elections, otherwise governments become unaccountable..."

 Founding Director and Wagley Professor of Biomedical Ethics, Johns Hopkins Berman Institute

 "We spend a lot of time in bioethics responding to specific new advances and also... how to think about new technologies in a societal context."

-Society of Black Alumni Presidential Professor and Professor of History, and a Professor at SNF Agora Institute
+Society of Black Alumni Presidential Professor, Professor of History, and a Professor at SNF Agora Institute

 "To limit or repeal the Fourteenth Amendment is to reject its democratic spirit, a spirit of expansive inclusion free of racism, anti-Semitism, political cronyism, or other narrowing prejudices."

 Senior Lecturer in Political Science at Johns Hopkins University and the Johns Hopkins University School of Advanced International Studies (SAIS)

 "Nationalism is a malleable ideology that can be harnessed to support diverse, even contradictory, policy positions regarding foreign threats to the nation."

 "...racial division and inequality remain disturbingly present and disruptive forces in American political life- even more so today, in many ways, than in the...days of slavery or Jim Crow."

 "...symptoms of the alleged deficit in democratic quality are corruption, government by executive decree, clientelism, and ineffective checks and balances."